pegulabs/terms/alumnifire_terms.md

 #### 4. User Policies

-##### 4.1 You must be 18 to enter
+##### 4.1 You must be 13 to enter

-While Alumnifire is not an "adult" Service, it is intended for adults age 18 or older.
-If you're younger than 18, you'll have to wait until you are 18 to use the Service.
+Alumnifire is intended for teens and adults age 13 or older.
+If you're younger than 13, you'll have to wait until you are 13 to use the Service.
 Life is like that.
-By continuing to access and use the Service you represent and warrant that you are 18 or older and able to form legally binding contracts, and that your use of the Service and acceptance of these Terms do not violate any applicable laws, rules, regulations, Tax requirements, or agreements with third parties that bind you.
+By continuing to access and use the Service you represent and warrant that you are 13 or older and able to form legally binding contracts, and that your use of the Service and acceptance of these Terms do not violate any applicable laws, rules, regulations, Tax requirements, or agreements with third parties that bind you.
+Additionally, if you are younger than 18, you'll need parental consent in order to upload your personal information and agree to the Terms and Privacy Policy.
+You cannot use the Service without such consent.

 ##### 4.2 Alumnifire doesn't endorse users or third parties

-We're all adults here (if not, you should read section 4.1 again), so as adults we expect Members and users to use good judgment and take responsibility for their own actions.
+We're all adults here (or at least operating with adult supervision, anyway -- if not you should re-read section 4.1), and as such we expect Members and users to use good judgment and take responsibility for their own actions.
 Alumnifire does not endorse any of its Members.
 While Members are required to provide accurate information, we do not confirm any Member's identity or credentials.
 You are responsible for determining the suitability of others who you contact via the Service.

 We do not guarantee that you will receive a response from another Member, or that you will be satisfied with Exchanges or Member Content.
 You can read our